ncatlab/nlab-content/pages/1/0/3/8/18301/content.md

 * So e.g. the [[countable random graph]], the theory [[ACF]] of algebraically closed fields, the theory [[DLO]] of dense linear orders...

 ## Remarks
-* The analogous (and weaker) property where one asks that the theory of the elementary class of $T$-models embeddings a fixed $T$-model is complete is called [[model complete theory | model completeness]].
+* The analogous (and weaker) property where one asks that the theory of the elementary class of $T$-models embedding a fixed $T$-model is complete is called [[model complete theory | model completeness]].

 * Of course, substructure-completeness implies model-completeness.